-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 223, the National Coverage Determination governing Medicare coverage of infusion pumps, effective March 7, 2026.
-Here's what billing teams need to know.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 223 governing infusion pump coverage, with an effective date of March 7, 2026.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table